aarontraynor/bbc-interview-task/README.md

 This program is written in Java using Gradle to manage the build process and JUnit to implement unit tests of the software.

+A copy of this repository is available at https://github.com/aarontraynor/bbc-interview-task

 ## Setting up

 #### Dependencies